smgandhi-18/encryption_decryption/README.md

-# Enciphering and Deciphering System Exercise
+# Enciphering and Deciphering System using FPGA

 This exercise involves designing an enciphering and deciphering system using polling on the Zybo Z7 board.
 The system encrypts and decrypts messages using a simple cipher mapping function based on a shift key parameter.